Gender Ministry sensitises residents of Ada on child-marriage consequences | Ghana News Agency

 Mr Adator Anani Junior, the Ada-East District HIV Coordinator, said data released by UNICEF indicates that 15 million girls marry before their 18th birthday, worldwide.

-Breaking down the statistics, he said 41,000 girls got married everyday, 28 got married every minute, and a girl got married every second.
+Breaking down the statistics, he said 41,000 girls got married everyday, and 28 got married every minute.

 The act robbed the girls of their dignity and prevented them from realising their full potential and contribution to society, he said.